Building Your First Bot

-When consumers think of bots, they often mention Amazon's Alexa, Microsoft's Cortana or Apple's Siri.
+When consumers think of bots, they mention Amazon's Alexa, Microsoft's Cortana, or Apple's Siri.
 These three household names are excellent examples of branded personal bots.
-Interestingly enough, there are also other types of bots aside from just personal bots.
-Below are examples of other bot categories:
+Interestingly enough, there are also other types of bots aside from just individual bots.
+Below are examples of different bot categories:

 A personal bot is very much like a personal assistant.
 They communicate directly with the user on a one-on-one basis.
 This bot is somewhat hyperfocused and therefore limited by design.
-For example, Alexa today cannot detect a specific user's voice and understand that user's preferences.
-For example, may Johnny likes to listen to music at volume level 6 but his father prefers to listen to music at volume level 3.
-Alexa today cannot recognize a voice, remember its preferences and adjust them accordingly.
-This will likely happen in the future but not yet.
+For example, Alexa today cannot detect a specific user's voice and understand its preferences.
+For instance, may Johnny likes to listen to music at volume level 6, but his father prefers to listen to music at volume level 3.
+Alexa today cannot recognize a voice, remember its preferences, and adjust them accordingly.
+This will likely happen in the future, but not yet.

-Team bots are sort of like managers.
+Team bots are like managers.
 They facilitate processes amongst people.
-The best example comes from the Scrum project management world where you have a standup bot that asks everyone in your team to deliver a daily report.
-Team bots are harder to develop because it must be able to handle multiple requests at once but similar to personal bots, its only a matter of time.
+The best example comes from the Scrum project management world where you have a standup bot asks everyone in your team to deliver a daily report.
+Team bots are harder to develop because they must be able to handle multiple requests at once, but similar to personal bots, its only a matter of time.

-The only challenge of a super bot experience is determining if you, the user, prefer to speak imperativley or declaratively.
+The only challenge of a super bot experience is determining if you, the user, prefer to speak imperatively or declaratively.
 For example, if you prefer to tell your bot what to do and how to do it, then an imperative style bot will need to be developed.
-If on the otherhand you prefer to send your bot a request and have it figure out how to best to solve the problem, then declarations are your jam.
-There's no write or wrong answer except that imperative speakers might not like declarative-based bots and vice versa.
+If, on the other hand, you prefer to send your bot a request and figure out how to solve the problem best, then declarations are your jam.
+There's no right or wrong answer except that imperative speakers might not like declarative-based bots and vice versa.

-In very simple terms, where a general bot focuses on broad and shallow, a domain specific bot focuses on deep and narrow.
+In straightforward terms, where a general bot focuses on broad and shallow, a domain-specific bot focuses on in-depth and narrow.

 Consumer bots are often designed to delight as much as provide a useful utility.
-Therefore, its likely that a consumer bot might be inclined to have a personality that is geared towards creating a great experience.
+Therefore, it's likely that a consumer bot might want to have a personality that is geared towards creating a great experience.

-A business bot may focus less on experience and more on facilitating or streamling tasks.
-Business bots might be more "to-the-point" and designed to help enhance a business.
+A business bot may focus less on experience and more on facilitating or streamlining tasks.
+Business bots might be more "to-the-point" and designed to help enhance business.